pbalduino/menios/docs/architecture/syscall_abi.md

   Marks the current thread ready and switches to the scheduler.
 Always returns zero after rescheduling.
 - **`SYS_SLEEP` (35)** — `int usleep(uint64_t usec);`
-  Puts the caller to sleep for at least the requested microseconds (based on the scheduler tick).
-Returns zero when the sleep completes.
+  Parks the caller for at least the requested microseconds (rounded up to the scheduler tick).
+Always returns zero and is not interruptible by signals.
+- **`SYS_NANOSLEEP` (83)** —
+  `int nanosleep(const struct timespec *req, struct timespec *rem);` Suspends the caller for the requested duration with microsecond resolution.
+  Returns zero on success.
+If interrupted by a signal, writes the remaining time to `rem` (when non-NULL) and returns `-EINTR`.

 ### Signals